mosip/commons/README.md

     - Click the Run button in your IDE, or
     - Run via command: `java -jar target/specific-service:<$version>.jar`

-5. Verify Swagger is accessible.
+5. Verify health (and Swagger where the service is servlet-based — not Vert.x idgenerator).

 ### Local Setup with Docker (Easy Setup for Demos)